zX3no/Omnia/README.md

 I've heard good and bad things about many languages before, people often pick favourites and get very defensive about them.
 Sometimes it feels like the *quality* of a language is determined by how old it is, rather than how good it is.

-To get to the bottom of this, I've deciced to remake the same project in over 20 different languages.
+To get to the bottom of this, I've decided to remake the same project in over 20 different languages.

 The project I've chosen is a countdown timer.
 This feels like a good choice since it requires: